 A publication by Mudam’s Director Bettina Steinbrügge and artist Jason Dodge that engages with museum theory and curatorial discourse.

-A unique blend of Lebanese cuisine and social cohesion in Luxembourg.
+A unique blend of homemade cuisine and social cohesion in Luxembourg.

 Mudam is designed by Pritzker Prize-winning architect I.M.
 Pei.